rocky1638/digital-garden/content/leetcode/815-bus-routes.md

 With this in place, we can initialize our queue with all of the bus routes that `source` belongs to.
 Then, we BFS.
 For each bus route, we iterate through every stop in the route, enqueueing any new bus routes that these stops connect to.

-At any point, if we happen upon `target`, we know we’ve found the shortest path, because our BFS is proceeding in depth-order through bus routes.
+At any point, if we happen upon `target`, we know we’ve found the shortest path, because our BFS is proceeding in level-order through bus routes.

 **Notes:**
 1. Just like above, we only ever traverse each bus route once.